|HomePage||Huns||Turks & Uygurs||Tibetans||Koreans||Khitans||Manchus||Mongols||Taiwanese||Ryukyu||Japanese||Vietnamese|

 In AD 621, Dou Jiande, with 100,000 army, came to the aid of Wang Shichong in the battles against the Tang army for the control of central China of the time.
 Dou Jiande rebutted an advice to cross the Yellow River to take over the Tang army's old base.
 In May, at Hulao-guan, northwest of Xingyang, the Tang army defeated Dou Jiande's relief army and captured Dou Jiande.
 During the duel against the Wang Shichong-Dou Jiande allied army, Qin Shubao, commanding a commando cavalry team, raided into Dou Jiande's camp to defeat the enemy.
 Li Shimin rebuked Dou Jiande for coming a long distance to take part in the war.
 Dou Jiande sarcastically replied that he came here so that Li Shimin would not have to go a long distance to fight him.
 Dou Jiande was decapitated in Chang'an.
 Pei Ju, i.e., Dou Jiande's subordinate, surrendered Luozhou to the Tang army.
 Wang Shichong, en route of exile, was killed by feud Dugu Xiude at Yongzhou, while the rest of his family were killed before reaching the Sichuan basin, i.e., the land of exile.
 Wang was from the Yuezhi family of the western territories and took the family name after his mother was remaried.

-Liu Heita, an old aquaitance of Dou Jiande, first followed Hao Xiaode in joining the Wangang-jun army; after the Wanggang-jun's defeat in the hands of Wang Shichong, fled to join Dou Jiande's army; and after Dou Jiande's defeat, returned to teh countryside for farming before rebelling again as a result of death of Dou Jiande.
+Liu Heita, an old aquaitance of Dou Jiande, first followed Hao Xiaode in joining the Wangang-jun army; after the Wanggang-jun's defeat in the hands of Wang Shichong, fled to join Dou Jiande's army; and after Dou Jiande's defeat, returned to the countryside for farming before rebelling again as a result of death of Dou Jiande.
 Liu's rebels at the beginning defeated an allied Tang army led by Li Shentong and Luo Yi, repelled a Tang army attack led by Xu Shiji, and captured the Xue Wanjun brothers.
 In A.D.
 622, Liu Heida declared himself King Handong-wang and set his capital at Luozhou, i.e., Dou Jiande's former capital.
 At Luoshui (Quzhou of Hebei), the Tang army led by Li Shimin defeated Liu Heida by breaking the dyke of the Luoshui-yan River.
 Liu Heida fled to seek help with the Turks.
 With reinforcements, Liu Heida returned south, and at Xiabo (Shenxian of Hebei), defeated and killed Li Daoxuan, i.e., Tang's King Huaiyang-wang and 'xingjun da zong guan' for the Hebei-dao Circuit.
 In AD 623, Li Jiancheng and Li Yuanji defeated Liu Heita at the Battle of Changle (Nanle of Henan).
 The two Tang princes adopted Wei Zheng's advice to set free the prisoners to sow dissension among Liu Heida's army.
+Liu Heida thereafter lost control of his army and was defeated.

 Du Fuwei and Fu Gongtuo's rebels, who controlled today's Anhui-Jiangsu area, had a split in the face of the Tang attacks.
 Du Fuwei surrendered to Tang in 622, while Fu Gongtuo fought on at Danyang for another ten months till captured and killed.